adelowo/dotfiles/README.md

 # Dotfiles ( always a WIP )

 Currently using Zellij as a multiplexer and switched away from Tmux.
-ZSH, iTerm2, starship and Neovim
+ZSH, Kitty, starship and Neovim

 I am making critical updates to my dotfiles.
 Why?